-Report times for 1, 4, 8, and 16 cores on has well-EP as well as speedup and parallel efficiency.
+Briefly mention what you did, as well as report times for 1, 4, 8, and 16 cores on haswell-ep.
+Also report speedup and parallel efficiency.

 6. Pi Cluster (4 points)

 Run your code on the Raspberry Pi 4 Cluster.
 Either the fine or coarse is fine, but specify which one you used in the README.